 Intune enables you to view the basic hardware configuration of managed PCs, including software that’s been installed on the client system.
 Perform inventory scans to detect any unapproved, or unlicensed applications running on a device.

 Third-party mobile threat defence (MTD) software has been integrated with the Intune unified endpoint management (UEM) platform by Microsoft.
 This has enabled detection of potential malware infections on an employee’s unenrolled device.
-This new Intune capability is particularly useful for businesses that allow BYOD policies, as access to enterprise systems can be blocked on devices the MTD software flags.
+This new Intune capability is particularly useful for businesses that allow BYOD policies, as you can block access to enterprise systems devices the MTD software flags.